tBaxter/another-rodeo/src/pages/writing/straight-talk-ic-path.md

 Your career progression will slow to a crawl.
 You'll watch your peers move up in the company before you.
 You'll wonder why.
 There are a few good reasons, and they're all hard to hear.

-### 1. Your organization does not need very many senior ICs
+### 1. Your organization does not need very many senior (Staff+ level) ICs

 Most teams are fairly autonomous.
 They have reasonably good to very good engineers on them who understand the systems they use.
 They have managers who are talking to one another, filling in the blanks.
 There's only so much need for a Super Engineer who knows how everything across teams works.
 Most of that work is already getting done.

 When you have one, it can be hard to find Super Engineer-level work for them to do, and it's really easy for management to start wondering what Super Engineer is doing to justify their very expensive salary.

-So there's not a lot of need for really senior ICs, not a lot of demand for them, and not a lot of seats for them.
+So there's not a lot of need for really senior pure ICs, not a lot of demand for them, and not a lot of seats for them.
 Take a look around: most likely your org has somewhere around five engineering managers for every IC-track Principal Engineer.
+That's not to say you can't do IC work.
+It's to say that if you _only_ want to do IC work, the demand can be thin.
+There's almost always demand for another team lead.

 If you want one of those Principal seats, you're going to have to show a lot of value, and you're still likely to be stuck because there just isn't a seat open.
 Meanwhile, the folks on the management track have a much easier time finding openings.
 People are messy and everyone mostly agrees they need managing.